UPocek/SecureSoftwareDevelopment/Z2/README.md

 - - avoid paying taxes / fees

 - users
-- - want to get services for free
+- - trying to manipulate the app to get services for free

 ### Dilettantes